oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/weblogic-for-oke/README.md

 Following is the content currently available:

+### WebLogic Workload - Example Of Architecture Leveraging OKE

-1. _weblogic_for_oke_acme_architecture.pdf_: a simple example of a WebLogic workload architecture built in OCI and leveraging the OKE deployment of WebLogic.
-Included, as reusable asset, there are the Drawio diagrams of the architecture.
+A simple example of a WebLogic workload architecture built in OCI and leveraging the OKE deployment of WebLogic.
+It includes

+- a technical brief: _weblogic_for_oke_acme_architecture.pdf_
+- a reusable Drawio file with the diagrams used in the previous file: _weblogic_for_oke_acme_architecture.drawio_

 ## License